SplitStackServer/mioty-bssci-adapter/README.md

 **WORK IN PROGRESS**

-> DISCLAIMER: This project is not endorsed by or associated with the mioty<sup>&reg;</sup> alliance or any other company.
+> DISCLAIMER: This project is not endorsed by or associated with any company or the mioty<sup>&reg;</sup> alliance.

 # mioty<sup>&reg;</sup> BSSCI Adapter